 Put simply, interest is the price you pay to use someone else’s money.
 It is calculated as a fraction of the amount you use and usually quoted as an annual percentage.
 Interest is also the amount someone pays to borrow your money, such as the interest you earn on your bank deposit.

-Interest rates in the U.S. are the responsibility of the Federal Open Market Committee, which is a branch of the Federal Reserve System, often referred to as the Fed.
-Based on a number of economic and social factors, this group determines the country’s monetary policy.
+Interest rates in the U.S. are the responsibility of the Federal Open Market Committee (FOMC), which is a branch of the Federal Reserve System, often referred to as “the Fed.”
+Based on numerous economic and social factors, this group determines the country’s monetary policy.
 Any changes the Fed makes to interest rates piques the interest of businesses and economic leaders because interest rates have a far-reaching effect on the economy.

 How Interest Rates Affect the Economy